2017-18 Magellan Ashes Series in Australia

 - The ozone layer has been severely depleted over this part of the world, so one of the greatest dangers is the sun.
 Make sure you apply lots of sun cream and cover exposed parts of your body with light clothing.
 Ensure you take a sun hat with you.

 We recommend you give yourself plenty of time to get to the airport, bearing in mind it will be our winter and travel conditions may be affected.
-Try to aim to get to the airport at least three hours before departure and maybe even consider staying at an airport hotel the night before.
+Despite check-in now being so streamlined, with the electronic check-in kiosks and bag drops, try to aim to get to the airport at least three hours before departure and maybe even consider staying at an airport hotel the night before.

 Some airlines offer the facility to check-in online prior to travel.
 Check your e-ticket to see if you are able to do this.